ORNL/DataFed/doc_source/source/admin/general.rst

     cmake --build build
     sudo cmake --build --target install

-Calling the installation command will install the datafed-repo.service, datafed-core.service and the datafed-ws.service in the /etc/services folder.
-It will also place the datafed-repo and datafed-core binaries in the /opt/datafed folder.
+Calling the installation command will install the core and web services in the, /etc/services folder.
+It will also place the binaries in the /opt/datafed folder.

+To also build the repository service and install the authz library you will need to provide additional cmake flags.

 Service Installation & Configuration
 ====================================